The Center Conjecture for thick spherical buildings: The Center Conjecture

 \parpic{ } The segment $uu'$ is of type 21812 and $CH(m,u,u')$ is a (non-simplicial) spherical triangle with a 2-vertex $u'':=m(m,m(u,u'))$ in its interior.
 This implies that the segment $xu''$ can be extended in $K$ beyond $u''$.
-In particular $u''$ is an interior 2-vertex contradicting Lemma~\ref{lem:6sph2pt}.
+In particular $u''$ is an interior 2-vertex by the propagation of property $I$ along segments (Lemma~\ref{lem:propagationI}) and because $x$ is an interior vertex.
+Since $u''$ is interior and $K$ is top-dimensional, $\Si_{u''}K$ contains an apartment.
+This contradicts Lemma~\ref{lem:6sph2pt}.